 The fear of the Lord is the beginning of knowledge and wisdom (Proverbs 1:7; 9:10).
 True understanding is "the knowledge of the holy" (Proverbs 9:10).
-We believe all individuals must have a correct understanding of the Scriptures in order to integrate knowledge in any discipline.
-Stockton Christian Life College, Inc. provides an opportunity for the student to gain a broad understanding of the Word of God and Christian leadership.
+We believe all individuals must have a correct understanding of the Scriptures in order to integrate knowledge in any discipline. the College provides an opportunity for the student to gain a broad understanding of the Word of God and Christian leadership.

-Stockton Christian Life College, Inc. seeks to provide students with the following opportunities:
+The College seeks to provide students with the following opportunities: